chiztechnology/school-library-oop/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse
+I address my thanks to Microverse INC and it's community for the help provided

 <p align="right">(<a href="#readme-top">back to top</a>)</p>